 They have been described as predatory reptiles, because they hunt and destroy their victims with as much emotion as a snake might have.

 The term malignant narcissism has been coined for the most vicious and destructive creatures in this category.
 Some people use the term for those with narcissistic personality disorder.
-Others use the term for those who have psychopathic traits as well, a hybrid if you like, where there are characteristics of antisocial personality disorder and narcissistic personality disorder.
+Others use the term for those who have psychopathic traits as well, a hybrid if you like, where there are characteristics of antisocial personality disorder and the symptoms of narcissistic personality disorder.

 Acquired situational narcissism is a form of narcissism that occurs when there is sudden wealth, fame and celebrity status.
 The individual has so much attention placed on them that they come to believe that they are actually superior to others.
 It is said that they spend so much time having people look at them that they stop looking at other people.